yunjianlu/lightyear/lightyear/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment Variables

+The setup script automatically creates a .env.local file with:

+JWT_SECRET: Used for authentication token signing
+NODE_ENV: Set to development

+Note: .env.local is ignored by git for security.
+Each team member gets their own unique secrets.

+## Authentication System

+This project includes a custom authentication system with:

+* User registration and login
+* Password hashing with bcrypt
+* JWT token-based authentication
+* SQLite database for user storage
+* HTTP-only cookies for security

 ## Test database

-After creating a user account, a database should appear in the lightyear folder called lightyear.db
+After creating a user account, a database will appear in the project root called lightyear.db

 You can look at the DB schema:
 ``` bash